Top 12 Dates in the Horse Racing Calendar

 Average Date: Around 10th–14th March

 The Cheltenham Festival is one of the standout events on the UK horse racing calendar.
-It marks a major highlight of the National Hunt season and is the ideal opportunity for bettors to take advantage of horse racing tips.
+It marks a major highlight of the National Hunt season and is the ideal opportunity for gamblers to take advantage of horse racing tips.
 With four days of thrilling racing, including the famous Champion Hurdle and the prestigious Cheltenham Gold Cup, this event consistently delivers unforgettable moments.
 Cheltenham is known for its British-Irish rivalry, which adds even more excitement to the races.
-It’s also where punters can take advantage of valuable insights for betting on horse racing.

 2. Grand National at Aintree